Flipping Websites: How to Make Money Buying and Selling Online Assets

 Even though they don't sell websites, they do have a compilation of websites currently for sale on a bunch of other brokerages.
 You can check out the Centurica Marketwatch to see all the listings currently for sale.

 The reality is that there are a TON of other brokers selling websites that you could potentially check out.
 I've listed some of my personal favorites and some of the more established ones above.

 However, there are lots of other brokers that you can find if you do some searching.
 Each broker will have its own listings, which means that potentially good deals can be found on any of them.

 In addition to other off-market places to buy or sell sites, you can find several Facebook groups dedicated to flipping websites.
 The types of deals that can be found here are typically on the smaller end and range wildly from really really sketchy deals to extremely solid websites.

 The 5 Step Growth Plan for Quick Flips

-An immediate flip can be done, but can be difficult for a lot of reasons.
+Immediate website flipping can be done but can be difficult for a lot of reasons.
 Most brokers will not sell a website for you if you have not owned it for a least 6 months.

-So, in most cases you should plan on holding and growing your website for a minimum of 6 months before trying to sell it.
-Six months also just happens to be a enough time to grow a website after implementing some improvements.
+So, in most cases, you should plan on holding and growing your website for a minimum of 6 months before trying to sell it.
+Six months also just happens to be enough time to grow a website after implementing some improvements.

 The great thing about websites that skew to the lower end (under $100k purchase price), is that it's not out of the realm of possibility to double the earnings of a site after 6 to 12 months.